 Use your phone or smartwatch to track steps and daily activity on top of the great cardio workouts you’re getting.
-Put the full picture together by linking the Google Fit app to your Be Colorado Move app; daily steps, active & total calories per day and other metrics that help you gauge your activity levels and calorie burns.
+Put the full picture together by linking the Google Fit app to your Move app.

 - On the main screen of your Move app, tap Menu > Partners > Google Fit

 - You will be prompted to sync with two options: